Brian-Magnuson/nico/docs/design/overview.md

 (42,)
 ```

+The type of the above literal is written as `(i32)`.
+The trailing comma is not necessary in the type annotation.

 A tuple may also have no elements.
 It is written as an empty pair of parentheses:
 ```
 ()